icerpc/icerpc-ice-csharp-interop/README.md

 ### Using pre-built IceRPC preview packages on Linux

-On Linux, you can use pre-built IceRPC preview packages by creating a `NuGet.config` file in this project directory with the following contents:
+On Linux, you can use pre-built IceRPC preview packages by creating a `nuget.config` file in this project directory with the following contents:

 ```xml